jshrake/grimoire-legacy/SPEC.md

 - **flipv=bool**: Optional, flip the image vertically before uploading to the GPU, defaults to true
 - **fliph=bool**: Optional, flip the image horizontally before uploading to the GPU, defaults to false

-### Cubemap
-- **left=string**: Required, relative path to an image file for the left cubemap face
-- **right=string**: Required, relative path to an image file for the right cubemap face
-- **front=string**: Required, relative path to an image file for the front cubemap face
-- **back=string**: Required, relative path to an image file for the back cubemap face
-- **top=string**: Required, relative path to an image file for the top cubemap face
-- **bottom=string**: Required, relative path to an image file for the bottom cubemap face
-- **flipv=bool**: Optional, flip the image vertically before uploading to the GPU, defaults to true
-- **fliph=bool**: Optional, flip the image horizontally before uploading to the GPU, defaults to false

-Each face supports the same file formats at the image input.

 ### Texture2D
 - **texture2D=string**: Required, relative path to a file containing 2D texture data
 - **width=u32**: Required, the texture width